mitalisoti/git-practice-fork/README.md

 1. Fork this repo
 2. Create a Markdown file using your github username, for example coolcoder22.md
-3. Use 10 minutes to add an explanation in your own words to this README file
+3. Add an explanation in your own words to this README file
     - What is a branch
     - What is a pull request
     - What is a fork in GitHub